 Legislation Would Also Ensure Wellbeing of DHS Employees Working to Investigate Human Trafficking Crimes

-WASHINGTON, D.C. – U.S. Senators Gary Peters (D-MI), Chairman of the Homeland Security and Governmental Affairs Committee, James Lankford (R-OK), and John Cornyn (R-TX) introduced bipartisan legislation to enhance the Department of Homeland Security’s ability to combat human trafficking.
+WASHINGTON, D.C. – Bipartisan legislation authored by U.S. Senators Gary Peters (D-MI), James Lankford (R-OK), and John Cornyn (R-TX) to enhance the Department of Homeland Security’s ability to combat human trafficking has advanced in the Senate.
 The legislation would make permanent and expand the Homeland Security Investigations (HSI) Victim Assistance Program that helps provide support to individuals impacted by human trafficking.
 The bill would also improve and make permanent an existing program that ensures the wellbeing of HSI employees and partners who are exposed to repeated stress and associated trauma through their work to support victims and investigate these horrific crimes.
-Peters introduced similar legislation that advanced in the Senate last Congress.
 U.S. Representatives David Joyce (R-OH-14) and Dina Titus (D-NV-01) are leading companion legislation in the House.
+The bill was advanced by the Senate Homeland Security and Governmental Affairs Committee where Peters serves as Chair, and now moves to the full Senate for consideration.

 “Human trafficking along our southern border is at an all-time high, and the problem is only getting worse.
 Battling cartels, abuse, and trauma, human trafficking survivors have been through enough.
 It’s critical that survivors – along with the professionals helping them – have access to the resources they need to get the justice and closure they deserve.
 This bipartisan effort will make that a reality and continue the work to end human trafficking,” said Senator Lankford.